TritonDataCenter/sdc-cloudapi/docs/index.md

 netmask   | String   | IPv4 netmask
 gateway   | String   | IPv4 gateway
-state     | String   | Describes the state of the NIC (most likely 'provisioning')
+state     | String   | Describes the state of the NIC (most likely 'provisioning') network   | String   | The network UUID.
+See below.

 It also returns the Location in the headers where the new NIC lives in the HTTP API.
 If a NIC already exists for that network, a 302 redirect will be returned instead of the object.

+If the input network uuid is a network pool (a logical grouping of one or more networks that share the same routability characteristics) then a NIC will be provisioned from one of the associated networks.
+The network UUID returned will always be the UUID of the actual network assigned, not the UUID of the pool.

-NICs do not appear on an instance immediately, so the state of the new NIC can be checked by polling that location.
+NICs do not appear on an instance immediately, so the state of the new NIC can be checked by polling [GetNic](#GetNic).
 While the NIC is provisioning, it will have a `state` of 'provisioning'.
-Once it's 'running', the NIC is active on the instance.
-If the provision fails, the NIC will be removed and the location will start returning 404.
+Once the Nic is active on the instance the NIC will have a `state` of 'running'.
+If the provision fails, the NIC will be removed and GetNic will start returning 404.

 ### Errors